Amjad50/amjad50.github.io/content/posts/wgmy2023/cant_snoop/index.md

 If you want to attempt the challenge, here are two files you can use:
 - [notclean.pcapng]: This is the original file used in the CTF and contain a lot of noise
-- [clean.pcapng]: This is just the interesting parts of the original file, so you can focus on the interesting parts
+- [clean.pcapng]: This is just the interesting parts of the original file, so you can focus on the interesting parts, But the key and random values are different than this writeup.

+This writeup is based on the [notclean.pcapng] file.

 ### Communication